-Patrol Inspection: Simple visual inspections consist of walking, driving or flying by equipment to identify obvious structural problems and hazards such as leaning power poles, damaged equipment enclosures, and vandalism metropolitan area.
+- Patrol Inspection: Simple visual inspections consist of walking, driving or flying by equipment to identify obvious structural problems and hazards such as leaning power poles, damaged equipment enclosures, and vandalism - Rural: Those areas that are less populous suburban areas and are outside of a standard metropolitan area.
 Generally, rural will be defined on a circuit or subcircuit basis by each utility, as areas with a line density of less than 60 customers per kilometer of line.
-It is recognized that there may be circumstances where the utility might want to treat something as urban though it would otherwise be defined as 'rural' according to this definition.
+It is recognized that there may be circumstances where the utility might want to treat something as urban though it would otherwise be defined as 'rural' according to this definition. - Urban: Areas with higher density and, by definition pose safety and reliability consequences to greater numbers of people.